~{Forgotten Tallinn Series, Ep.3}~ Kopli Lines, Abandoned Ghost Town

 Well, there you have it: the story of Kopli Lines.
 I think this tale of decline offers up some interesting questions…

-Can neighbourhoods like this ever be saved?
+Could this neighbourhood have been saved?
 Why are travellers drawn to explore dangerous places?
-What do you think will happen to Kopli Lines in the future?
+What do you think of the new developments in Kopli Lines?

 If you have any thoughts on these topics or if you have been to “the Lines” yourself, please comment below with any updates or interesting stories you may have.